MAimmersivX/2013-11-14-woodshole/lessons/overview.md

 ## Basic strategies

->
-* Endeavor to use languages and libraries that reduce the complexity of your work
+* Use languages and libraries that reduce the complexity of your work
 * It is worth installing a complicated or expensive software tool if your computations or model are naturally expressed with it